 Keep in mind that pinched nerves, unless due to an accident or injury, don’t occur in a day and they will take more than one session to heal.
 Allow the treatment program to run its full course, and you will feel fully restored and ready to tackle life head-on!

 We hope that you found this article helpful.
 If so, please feel free to pass it on to friends or via social media.

-At Better Health Chiropractic and Rehab, we have helped many people with pinched nerves return to a pain free life.
-If you would like to know if that pain in your lower back, neck, arm, shoulder, wrist or other area could be due to a pinched nerve, we urge you to call us for a same day appointment or click here to make an appointment online.
+Those in Anchorage and Juneau love Better Health Chiropractic & Physical Rehab’s offer of a Free 1-Hour massage certificate after a chiropractic appointment.
+We have helped many people with pinched nerves return to a pain-free life.
+If you would like to know if that pain in your lower back, neck, arm, shoulder, wrist, or other areas could be due to a pinched nerve, we urge you to call us for a same-day appointment or click here to make an appointment online.